benmolin/benmolin.github.io/README.md

 ## Introduction

 This repo is a fork of [18F's Snap-JS-API-Prototype](https://github.com/18F/snap-js-api-prototype), with an HTML interface from [18F's Snap-JS-Prescreen-Prototypes](https://github.com/18F/snap-js-prescreener-prototypes) merged in to easily view and test the API.

-## Demo

-This repo is named to allow deployment onto Github pages for easy testing.
-There are two main pages to view:

-### Individual Screener
+## Individual Screener

-You can view a demo for the [individual screener here](https://www.snapscreener.com/).
+You can view a demo for the [screener here](https://www.snapscreener.com/).
 This allows an individual to get an estimate of whether they are likely eligible, their potential SNAP amount, and the factors behind their decision.

-### Bulk Screener

-For organizations that would like to screen clients in bulk, there is a [bulk screener here](https://www.snapscreener.com/bulk-screener).
-This allows you to upload a full CSV of client profiles, and adds a new column stating whether clients are "likely eligible" or not.

 ## Embedding Screener